es-progress/zephyr/docs/reference/zephyrctl.md

 !!! danger "This will delete all files on selected partitions!"

     Please watch out for possible data-loss and back up your data beforehand!

+!!! note "Deprecated"

+    This command is deprecated and will be removed in the future.
+    Use `zephyrctl disk partition` instead.

 **Usage**